PKHarsimran/PKHarsimran.github.io/_posts/2025-05-05-qilin-ransomware.md

 Victims often receive ransom notes such as `README.txt` or `qilin_readme.txt`, which contain a Tor link to the negotiation portal and a unique victim ID.

-> As of the latest reports, Qilin has exposed over **30 organizations** via public leak sites.
+> Leaked data is often published on the Qilin leak site.
+As of May 2025, the group has publicly listed over 437 victims.

 ---